Who is to blame for Chinese rooftopper's dramatic death?

 Rooftopping as a hobby didn't start in China -- it's been around as part of social media for years.

-But Beijing-based journalist Dominique Wong said it had only become a huge trend inside China in recent years due in part to the long-term ban on many Western social media sites that typically showcase American and European rooftopping exploits.

-"A lot of Chinese people weren't really being exposed to the idea of it and images depicting it," she said.
+But according to Beijing-based journalist Dominique Wong, it's only recently become a trend inside China, due in part to the long-term ban on many Western social media sites such as YouTube.
+"A lot of Chinese people weren't really being exposed to the idea of it and images depicting it," said Wong.

 Claire said she thought China's rapid economic growth, mixed with the rise of social media, had combined to spark at interest in the risky hobby.